Turning Your 3D Printing Passion into an Etsy Powerhouse

 * Beginner Note: Don’t wait for perfection.
 Get a few listings up, learn from the process, and refine your shop as you go.

 * Maker Tip: Invest in a simple light box or create a DIY photo booth with good natural light and white poster board.
-Smartphone cameras are powerful enough, but focus on consistent lighting.
+Smartphone cameras are powerful enough, but consistent lighting matters more than camera quality.

 * Problem: Low visibility, poor conversion rates, and lack of customer trust.